galaxy-iuc/parsec/docs/commands/histories.rst

 Get all histories or filter the specific one(s) via the provided ``name`` or ``history_id``.
 Provide only one argument, ``name`` or ``history_id``, but not both.

+**Output**

+    Return a list of history element dicts.
+If more than one history matches the given ``name``, return the list of all the histories with the given name

 **Options**::